Editorial Board of the Bulletin of the Seismological Society of America

 Cezar I. Trifu was a researcher with National Institute for Earth Physics in Romania before moving in 1992 to Queen’s University in Canada.
 In 1993 he cofounded Engineering Seismology Group, Inc., and he serves as Director of Mining and Geotechnical Services.
 He is also adjunct professor with the Department of Mining Engineering at Queen’s University and guest professor with the Department of Civil Engineering at Xiamen University in China.
 His expertise is in seismic source, induced seismicity and use of passive seismic monitoring techniques to various geotechnical applications.
 Cezar joined the editorial board of BSSA in 2000.

-Ivan G. Wong is a principal seismologist, vice-president, and manager of the Seismic Hazards Group of URS Corporation.
-For the past 36 years, he has evaluated the seismic hazards of more than 500 important and critical facilities worldwide.
-He serves as a consultant to several federal and state government agencies.
-Ivan's research interests focus on areas relevant to seismic hazard and risk assessment including seismotectonics, paleoseismology, strong-motion seismology, site-response modeling, and induced seismicity.
-Earthquake-hazard reduction and public outreach are also areas of Ivan's interest.
-He is an active member of the Earthquake Engineering Research Institute, currently is a member of its Board of Directors, and served on its editorial board.
+Ivan G. Wong is a Principal Seismologist with Lettis Consultants International in Walnut Creek, California.
+For the past 41 years, he has the evaluated the seismic hazards of more than 700 important and critical facilities worldwide.
+He serves as a consultant to numerous federal, state, and local government agencies.
+Ivan’s research interests focus on areas relevant to seismic hazard and risk assessments including seismotectonics, seismicity, strong motion seismology, both empirical and numerical ground motion modeling, site response analysis, and induced seismicity.
+Ivan has also served in a number of roles for the Earthquake Engineering Research Institute including its editorial board.
 Ivan joined the editorial board of BSSA in 1999.

 Cleat P. Zeiler is a geophysicist currently working with the U.S. Air Force and Air Force Technical Applications Center located at Patrick Air Force Base, Florida.
 He received his Ph.D. in geological sciences at the University of Texas at El Paso.
 His current work emphasizes nuclear treaty monitoring in support of negotiated treaties.
 Cleat's experience ranges from velocity modeling in western Montana, magnitude calibration, source discrimination, picking error, and signal reliability.
 He joined the editorial board of BSSA in July 2010.